Orange-OpenSource/hurl-dev/sites/hurl.dev/index.md

 # Also an HTTP Test Tool

 Hurl can run HTTP requests but can also be used to test HTTP responses.
-Different type of queries and predicates are supported, from [XPath](https://en.wikipedia.org/wiki/XPath) and [JSONPath](https://goessner.net/articles/JsonPath/) on body response, to assert on status code and response headers.
+Different types of queries and predicates are supported, from [XPath](https://en.wikipedia.org/wiki/XPath) and [JSONPath](https://goessner.net/articles/JsonPath/) on body response, to assert on status code and response headers.

 ```hurl